Success Vision Express and Dr. Richard Presley & Assoc.

-By law, we must abide by the terms of this Notice of Privacy Practices until we choose to change it.
-We reserve the right to change this notice at any time as allowed by law.
-If we change this Notice, the new privacy practices will apply to your health information that we already have as well as to such information that we may generate in the future.
-If we change our Notice of Privacy Practices, we will post the new in our office, and have copies available in our office.
+By law, we must abide by the terms of this notice of Privacy Practices until we choose to change it.
+We reserve the right to change this notice at any time, as allowed by law.
+If we change this notice, the new privacy practices will apply to your health information that we already have, as well as to such information that we may generate in the future.
+If we change our Notice of Privacy Practices, we will post the new one in our office and have copies available in our office.

 If you think that we have not properly respected the privacy of your health information, you are free to complain to the U.S. Department of Health and Human Services, Office for Civil Rights.
 We will not retaliate against you if you make a complaint.
 If you want to complain to us, send a written complaint to the office.
 If you prefer, you can discuss your complaint in person or by phone with the manager.